rebecalrocha/limbic-care-full-stack-challenge/README.md

 ### Frontend

 App should be able to allow the user to enter, complete and exit a chat dialogue, completing the predefined steps.
+An example dialogue tree is available [here](./example-dialogue-tree.drawio.svg).

 🔎 **Things we're looking for:**